jorwalk/data-engineering-gcp/study-guide.md

 * Hadoop.
 Numerous questions around HDFS but also when you would need to use approaches like Hive, Spoop, Oozie with Hadoop.
 * Stackdriver - not really what I would call data engineering, but they asked four questions about his Hybrid monitoring service.
 I remember a few questions focused on how you can debug, monitor and log using Stackdriver.
 I think they were checking to confirm if you knew how to use Stackdriver to help debug source code, etc.
 * BigTable - numerous questions about why and how you could use BigTable.
 Know it's a high performance NoSQL database service for large analytical and operational workloads.
-* BigQuery.
-Tested heavily around data ingestion and availability.
+* [BigQuery](https://cloud.google.com/bigquery/docs/) Tested heavily around data ingestion and availability.
 Once again they want to confirm you know that it's a fully managed, petabyte scale, low cost enterprise data warehouse for analytics.
 BigQuery is serverless.
 * Cloud SQL - they wanted to confirm you knew it and why over other services like BigTable, BigQuery, etc.
 * Tensorflow - Several questions also focused on Neural Networks, review this page.
 * CloudLab - which is a powerful interactive tool created to explore, analyze, transform and visualize data and build machine learning models on Google cloud platform.
 Numerous questions here around how to visualize and create models.